 Whilst visiting Australia I’m quite excited about any opportunities for Australian wildlife encounters and also fancy an exploration of bush tucker.
 There are lessons to be learned from some of the traditional foods of the indigenous community including the superfoods composed of desert berries and other plants that have developed antioxidant defences for survival in extreme environments.

 We are very pleased to announce that Corporal Mark Donaldson, VC will provide a closing address to delegates at the networking function on the evening of Fri 1 Dec 2017.
-Corporal Donaldson is an Australian Army soldier from the Special Air Service Regiment and is our first Victoria Cross recipient in 40 years.
+Corporal Donaldson is an Australian Army soldier from the Special Air Service Regiment and was our first Victoria Cross recipient in 40 years.
 The Victoria Cross for Australia is awarded for acts of bravery in wartime and is our country's highest military honour.
 Corporal Donaldson will share his insights and experiences on the importance of human performance in the military context.

 Read up on your committee for 4th International Congress on Soldiers’ Physical Performance...See more